youweiliang/norm_robustness/README.md

 ```python
 model.project_bn(proj_to=5)
 ```
+There is also a `Recorder` class for recording the layer norms and drawing the change of the norms in training.
+Please see the training files (e.g., `train_wd.py`) for how to use it.

 ### Note
 * The norm decay algorithms and related code are located in the directory `./lip`. _**In the code**_, "lip" is used as a synonym of "norm" (though they bear different meanings in the paper and literature).